kejones8/Wildfire_Institutional_Complexity/README.md

 # ICA
-This repository includes code to sample, process, and analyze data for wildfire institutional complexity.
+This repository includes all code used to process and analyze data for the citation below.
 ### Citation:

 **Nowell, B., Jones, K., McGovern, S.M.
 2025.
 Changing wildfire complexity highlights the need for institutional adaptation.
 Nature Climate Change.**